The Comic Book Bin

 On Sept 19, 1928, William West was born in Walla Walla, Wash.
 In 1966, now known as Adam West, the obscure actor shot to fame as Gotham City’s caped crusader on the ground-breaking television show, Batman.

 The series ran for three seasons, during which he and his co-star Burt Ward were in high demand for personal appearances.
-Much like the Beatles, the actors were mobbed by thousands of baby boomer fans whereever they went.
+Much like the Beatles, the actors were mobbed by thousands of baby boomer fans wherever they went.

 Following the cancellation of the show, West perpetuated his association with the character and continued to fuel his image as Batman.
 He made public appearances based on his portrayal as Batman.
 In 1977, West and Ward reprised their roles as the Dynamic Duo for Filmation’s animated New Adventures of Batman & Robin.
-West also provided the voice of Batman on later episodes of Super Friends when original Batman voice actor Olan Soule took another role.
+West also provided the voice of Batman on later episodes of Super Friends when original Batman voice actor Olan Soulé took another role.
 In 1979, they donned their famous costumes once more for a live-action super-hero roast.

-Meanwhile, West struggled as an actor, picking up bit parts on television shows such as Night Gallery, Mannix and Emergency!
+Meanwhile, West struggled as an actor, picking up bit parts on television shows such as Night Gallery, Mannix and Emergency.
 He tried to distance himself from his Batman role while at the same time capitalizing on it financially.
 Had he not continued making personal appearances in the spirit of Batman, he may have had an easier time breaking free of a role that has been both a blessing and a curse.

 Perhaps because the show has been generating new fans in reruns all this time, West continues to strip-mine meager satisfaction from a starring role that has been over for 40 years.
 Personally, I find it undignified; kind of like watching a 55-year-old divorced man in a bar hitting on a 24-year-old woman.
 It’s woefully out-of-step with reality.